Congratulations to all the Mirabelli Trainees who competed at the 2026 State Track and Field Championships!

 |

-Congratulations to all my Mirabelli Trainees at yesterday’s NJ Meet of Champions!
+Congratulations to all my Mirabelli Trainees at the 2025 NJ Meet of Champions!

 Isabella Frattura threw an incredible 150’3” bomb on her final throw in the finals!
 Isabella is now a 2-time MOC Champion and will compete at Nationals in two weeks before heading off to Liberty University.